micronix/ruby-basics/week7/ruby_cheat_sheet.md

 ## Arrays

 An array is used to hold a collection of items/elements.
 An item can be any object: symbols, string, number, boolean, array, hash.
-All hashes begin and end with square brackets `[]`.
+All arrays begin and end with square brackets `[]`.
 The items are separated by commas

 ```ruby
 # format